 Opportunistic encryption

-Opportunistic encryption enables browsers to access HTTP links over a TLS connection.
-This enhances security for sites that have not fully migrated to HTTPS.
+Opportunistic encryption allows browsers to access HTTP links over an encrypted TLS connection, enhancing security for sites that have not fully migrated to HTTPS.

 How it works

-When a browser that supports opportunistic encryption visits a site where this feature is enabled, the Edge Security Acceleration (ESA) node automatically adds an Alt-Svc header to the HTTP response to inform the browser that the site has HTTPS capabilities and supports HTTP/2 over TLS on a specified port (usually 443).
-This causes the browser to automatically establish an encrypted connection by using Transport Layer Security (TLS) for subsequent requests and verify that the certificate provided by the server is signed by a trusted Certificate Authority (CA).
-If the certificate verification passes, the browser begins to communicate with the server over the encrypted connection by using the HTTP/2 protocol, which improves the security and efficiency of data transmission.
+When a browser that supports opportunistic encryption visits a site where this feature is enabled, the Edge Security Acceleration (ESA) node automatically adds an Alt-Svc header to the HTTP response, indicating that the site supports HTTP/2 over TLS on a specified port (usually 443).
+The browser then establishes an encrypted TLS connection for subsequent requests and verifies that the server certificate is signed by a trusted Certificate Authority (CA).
+If verification passes, the browser communicates with the server over the encrypted connection using the HTTP/2 protocol, improving data transmission security and efficiency.
 For example:

 • For a domain name with HTTPS and HTTP/2 enabled, the response includes Alt-Svc: h2=":443"; ma=86400.